bitterjug/randoms/readme.md

 E.g. lets initialize a grid of random integers.

-We need a `Genrator (List (List Int))` (it's pretty much the same for other representations of a grid, such as
+We need a `Genrator (List (List Int))` (it's pretty much the same for other representations of a grid: arrays of arrays, etc).